joeldierkes/text-indexing-WS24-25/README.md

 - [x] Add the queries from input file routine
 - [ ] Format the output according to the task
 - [ ] Add a suitable test suite
+- [ ] Controll if the query null terminator before the action is prefixed with a space